Already know about Home Chef and want to give it a try? CLICK HERE to get started

 It was a really delicious smoothie.
 I followed the instructions and used the recommended amount of ice and the consistency was perfectly smooth with just enough frothy thickness.
 Though the smoothie was yummy, at almost $10 for one batch (2 servings) I have the same opinion as I do about the seasonal fruit basket add-on... it's a bit pricey.

 Home Chef has one of the best and most diverse selections of recipes that we've seen so far from a meal kit service.
 Each week there are so many delicious options that it is hard to choose which ones to have delivered.
 I found it helpful that the full nutritional info is available for every meal before orders are placed so I can make sure they fit within my calorie needs for the delivery days.

-The meals themselves are a great value – $9.95 per serving is a fantastic price, as that’s lower than most restaurant meals.
+The meals themselves are a great value - some lower than most restaurant meals.

 The portions are generous and preparation is fast and fuss-free.